nick701/Cyber/Port Scanner/README.md

     1. Create a socket with the AI_INET and SOCK_STREAM arguments
     2. Get an IP address of a website that one intends to connect to
     3. Establish a connection using the .connect command

+    Context for this connection:

+    When you access Google directly through your web browser, your computer sends a request to the Google server's IP address using port 80, just like the socket in the Python code did.
+However, the difference is that your web browser sends an HTTP request, while the Python code simply establishes a TCP connection to the server.

+    In other words, a socket provides a way for programs to establish a connection and exchange data over a network.
+It is an essential component of many networked applications, including web browsers, email clients, and instant messaging programs.

+- connect-to-ports.py

+    Connecting to ports:

+    To check if a port is open, we connect to the port and check its status code.
+A status code of 0 means the port is open, while a status code of 1 indicates a connection failure.

+    The code checkes through all 65,535 ports examining the status of all ports and printing which ones are open in the command line.